nx-lr/protea/readme.md

 """
 ```

-Most of the escape sequences in JavaScript and other languages are also supported in Protea.
+Most of the escape sequences in JavaScript and other languages are also supported in Trinity.

 | Escape Sequence | Meaning                                        |
 | --------------- | ---------------------------------------------- |